endeavouros-team/PKGBUILDS/welcome/man/welcome/welcome.md

 # welcome

-Welcome is an application that helps users with useful tools and links for system management, customization, getting information, and more.
+Welcome is an application that helps users by providing
+- tools for system management and customization
+- links for additional information

+and more.

 Welcome has two main uses:
 - helps in the install phase